Workshopshed/JumboServo/README.md

 * 2x 220R resistor
 * Wire
 * Connectors
+* Motor with gearbox

 Along with the electronics is a metal plate to hold the motor and potentiometer and a wooden case styled in the design of a servo.
+I used a [MFA/COMODRILLS 919D motor gearbox](https://www.mfacomodrills.com/gearboxes/919d_series.html).

 ![Servo Case](ServoCase.jpg "Servo Case")

+## Electronics

+Todo

 ## Code